 All participants are expected to participate fully in the program.
 Participants must attend all lectures and organized activities and complete assigned readings.
 Family members and/or friends cannot accompany participants on any part of the program.
 This is an intensive Institute and there will be little time for personal pursuits unrelated to the program.
 The Institute is not a research program.

-Study of the U.S. Institutes is highly competitive.
-Priority will be given to candidates who have firm plans to enhance, update or develop courses and/or educational materials with U.S. studies focus or component, who have no prior or limited experience in the United States, and who have special interest in the field of secondary education as demonstrated through past scholarship, accomplishments, and professional duties.
+The study of the U.S. Institutes is highly competitive.
+Priority will be given to candidates who have firm plans to enhance, update or develop courses and/or educational materials with a U.S. studies focus or component, who have no prior or limited experience in the United States, and who have a special interest in the field of secondary education as demonstrated through past scholarship, accomplishments, and professional duties.

 Candidates should be mid-career, typically between the ages of 30-50, highly motivated and experienced secondary school teachers and administrators.
 Ideal candidates are individuals who are seeking to introduce or enhance aspects of U.S. studies into their curricula or to offer specialized seminars/workshops for education professionals in U.S. studies or related fields.